-28 Mar Skin Cancer Myths
+Skin Cancer Myths

-Incidence rates of skin cancer have been increasing over the past decades.
-Today, one in five Americans will develop skin cancer.
 The situation will worsen as the ozone levels are depleted and more solar UV radiation reaches the earth.
 However, since the primary cause of skin cancer continues to be recreational exposure to the sun and resultant sunburn, we can lessen our chances of developing the disease.
 We have the responsibility of protecting ourselves from the damaging rays of the sun and being knowledgeable about skin cancer.

 Myth #1: Skin Cancer is not deadly

-Myth #3: People who tan easily do not get cancer.
+Myth #3: People who tan easily do not get cancer

-Skin Cancer Myth #4: Children don’t it.
+Skin Cancer Myth #4: Children don’t get skin cancer

 Granted, skin cancer is not common in children.
 At the present time in the U.S, there are about 300-420 new cases each year.
 Skin cancer accounts for 3% of all pediatric cancers.
 As with adults, children with light skin are at a higher risk.
 A history of sunburns makes a child more susceptible, as does a family history of melanoma.
 Treating early-stage melanoma is usually successful.

-A concern is that the younger a child is exposed to the sun, the higher the risk getting skin cancer later in life, particularly if the child has had blistering sunburns.
+A concern is that the younger a child is exposed to the sun, the higher the risk of getting skin cancer later in life, particularly if the child has had blistering sunburns.

-Myth #5: A tanning bed is safer than UV rays from the sun.
+Myth #5: A tanning bed is safer than UV rays from the sun

-If you are high risk, you should have a full body skin examination at least once a year.
+If you are high risk, you should have a full-body skin examination at least once a year.
 If you see a new or changing spot, consult your dermatologist right away.
 Early detection gives you the best chance for a cure with the most minimal treatment.